South Lanarkshire is a FairTrade zone

 The Fairtrade Foundation has developed a scheme of Fairtrade Zones.
 Communities (town, city, zone or any other geographical areas) can apply to achieve Fairtrade status - Scotland is a Fairtrade nation.
 The status shows the communities’ commitment in supporting Fairtrade principles and using licensed products with the Fairtrade Mark.
 There are more than 600 communities across the UK that have achieved Fairtrade status.

-To do this, we need to achieve five goals:
+To do this, five goals were achieved:

 At the moment, there are four Fairtrade towns in South Lanarkshire: